This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Bible Study Group

-We have a regular Bible Study Group to which all are welcome.
-The theme this year is 'Paul’s Letter to the Ephesians'.
-The group meet usually on Tuesday mornings and the dates and times are in the weekly intimations and monthly magazine.
+We have a regular Bible Study Group 'Bible Basics' to which all are welcome.
+The group usually meets on Tuesday mornings and the dates and times are in the weekly intimations and monthly magazine.
 For details see magazine.

 Contact: The Minister